hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.5.0 =
 * Added support for Jetpack forms in block theme templates.
+* Added the second argument $atts to the 'hcap_hcaptcha_content' filter.
+* Fixed error messaging when there are several Jetpack forms on the same page.
 * Fixed frontend error when recaptcha was activated in wpDiscuz.
 * Fixed unconditional forcing hCaptcha in Jetpack forms.